Skip to content

 The PID Coordinator will undertake an assessment to identify the support needs of a discloser.
 Where appropriate, a PID Support Officer will be assigned to the discloser.

-The PID Support Officer will assist the discloser to access information about PIDs, protections available under the PID Act and the PID management process.
-The PID Support Officer will proactively contact the discloser to offer support.
-Information and support will be provided to the discloser until the matter is finalised.
+The PID Support Officer will develop a PID support plan in consultation with the PID Coordinator (which includes a risk assessment), to assist the discloser to access information about PIDs, protections available under the PID Act and the PID management process.
+The PID Support Officer will proactively contact the discloser to offer support and information and keep the discloser informed throughout the duration of the matter.

 Making a PID does not prevent reasonable management action.
 That means that the discloser will continue to be managed in accordance with normal, fair, and reasonable management practices during and after the handling of the PID.